-Editor’s Note: This post contains the Sḵwx̱wú7mesh Úxwumixw (Squamish Nation) and Líl̓wat7ul (Lil’wat Nation) languages.
+Editor’s Note: This guided forest walk post contains the Sḵwx̱wú7mesh Úxwumixw (Squamish Nation) and Líl̓wat7ul (Lil’wat Nation) languages.
 When both are used they’ll be abbreviated and bracketed as [SL] and [LL] respectively.

 It’s your typical June afternoon in Whistler as I walk to the Squamish Lil’wat Cultural Centre (SLCC), one moment the sun is shining and the next it’s raining so hard the drops are bouncing off my hood.
-I haven’t brought an umbrella but that’s okay, we’ll be heading under the cover of the forest.
+I haven’t brought an umbrella but that’s okay, we’ll be heading under the cover of the trees in our guided forest walk.
 If you haven’t experienced the coastal temperate rainforest in the rain before, it’s something to add to your list.
 You know how you have that one outfit that you really feel like yourself in?
 That’s the rain for the forest.

 First, I must check-in for my Guided Forest Walk.
 The welcome staff at the desk and I have a good chuckle about how much water is dripping off of me, we agree the shower should pass over soon.
 The tour meeting spot is filling up quick, I’m thrilled to see how many people are interested in the local flora.
 Our guide, Brandon, introduces himself and starts us off with song and dance.
 We’re divided into three groups, sp’ák̲w’us [SL] / Npelkwáqs [LL] (eagle), tak̲áya [SL] / Sq̓áwam̓ [LL] (wolf) and Yéw̓yews [SL] (killer whale) / Qwen̓ís [LL] (whale).
 I’m in the last group and our dance consists of diving up and down and mimicking the water spout.
 A few of the staff jump in to really show us how it’s done.
 This is what I love about the SLCC, it’s participation-based cultural sharing.